ccorcos/interactive-object-recognition/README.md

 ## To Do

-- test rnn with sse vs cross entropy on the lag test.
+- test the scanop on the compiled theano function in v3
-- dropout with rnn
-- dropout and momentum in ARNN

-- get the rnn to learn just one die
-- get the rnn to learn a set of dice
+- get v4 working with all the classes
-- write up BACKGROUND.md and RNN.md
-- everything again on my own model
-- everything again with a HMM
+- v5 add deeper layers!

+- dropout is for overfitting... not for underfitting
+- try relu's for faster training?
+- try deeper layers.

 ## Getting Started